-Women still carry out most of the household and childcare duties within their families and are still paid less than men.
+Women still carry out most of the household and care duties, including childcare, within their families and are still paid less than men.
 These problems are exacerbated when there is a lack of childcare spots or when high fees outstrip women’s employment earnings.

-- 68 per cent of all part-time jobs in Alberta are occupied by women and half of Alberta women working part-time cite inadequate or overly costly childcare as the reason.
+- Sixty-eight per cent of all part-time jobs in Alberta are occupied by women and almost half of Alberta women working part-time cite child care as the reason.

 - Alberta mothers with children aged 0 to 5 have the lowest employment rates in the country.
-The proportion of women with young children who are in the Alberta workforce has dropped since the 1990s.
+We also have the highest proportion of stay-at-home parent families in the country.

 - Alberta women spend 35 hours each week – the equivalent to a standard full-time job – on unpaid work, including childcare, which is double the amount of time men spend on unpaid work.